-Crown treatment is indicated when the tooth is severely damaged and requires a protective cover.
+The treatment of crowns is indicated when the dental piece is very damaged and needs a protective cover.

-With the aim of achieving the best adjustments, we perform all our prostheses with digital procedures, from impression taking with intraoral scanners, to the design and milling of the piece in lithium disilicate or zirconium.
+In order to achieve the best fit, we perform all our prosthesis with digital procedures, from the impression taking with intraoral scanners to the design and milling of the piece in lithium disilicate or zirconium.

 2. Execution of treatment

-At the time of the treatment, anesthesia is given for the dental preparation, once this preparation is finished, a provisional crown is placed.
-With this provisional crown the tooth is protected, the aesthetics of the smile are checked and we make sure that the anatomy is comfortable and functional.
-Once all the checks are done, you will be given an appointment where we will put the final crown.
+At the time of the treatment, anesthesia is administered for dental preparation, and once this preparation is finished, a provisional crown is placed.
+With this provisional crown the tooth is protected, the esthetics of the smile is checked and we make sure that the anatomy is comfortable and functional.
+Once all the checks have been made, you will be given an appointment where we will place the definitive crown.

 Visit any of our clinics without obligation.
 We will call you to schedule a visit at the clinic nearest you and at the time of your preference, to help you choose the best solution for your case.